ajihyf/node-addon-api-helper/doc/mix_with_napi.md

 # Mix with node-addon-api

-`node-addon-api-helper` is based on node-addon-api by its name.
+**naah** is based on node-addon-api by its name.
 All Napi values are supported as function arguments and return value.

 ## Function

-`NapiHelper::Function` helps you to create `Napi::Function` with pure C++ function signature.
+`naah::Function` helps you to create `Napi::Function` with pure C++ function signature.

-`NapiHelper::Function::New` behaves like `Napi::Function::New` and returns a `Napi::Function` instance.
+`naah::Function::New` behaves like `Napi::Function::New` and returns a `Napi::Function` instance.

 ```cpp
 class Function {